Champii/og/README.md

 - [ ] Auto setup package name with folder name if not specified
 - [ ] OneLiner if/for: `if a => 1`, `for b => b--`
 - [ ] Returnable and assignable statements (if, for, ...)
-- [ ] Auto return for last statement in a block
 - [ ] Predicat recapture: `if a => that`
 - [ ] External type declaration like Haskell: `myFunc :: string -> Foo -> Bar`
 - [ ] Struct compostion ("Inheritance")